Kaysims/Grip-Club/README.md

 * ### Footer:
     * The footer contains links to Grip Club's social media.
 They will open in a separate tab.
 Icons helped keep the footer simple.
     * The footer icons enlarge when hovered over.
-    * The footer is responsive when the screen size gets smaller the icons will go below the logo and copyright text.
+    * The footer is responsive when the screen size gets smaller the icons go below the logo and copyright text.

     <details><summary><b>Footer Desktop Image</b></summary>